Frequently asked questions about how HNGR fits with your major requirements

 How should AHS majors register in order to get AHS internship credit for the HNGR internship?

 HNGR interns get 4 credits for HNGR 495, and HNGR supervises their internship.
 HNGR interns who are also AHS majors must submit a Departmental Recommendation Graduation Requirement Adjustment form to request fulfillment of the AHS Internship requirement for graduation.

 HNGR interns who are also AHS majors will do a separate AHS Internship application (to be found on GoGlobal next year) which will note the above expectations.
 The AHS Application will be brief and non-redundant.

 HNGR interns who are also AHS majors and work 320 hours or more during their internship may apply for 4 additional credits to be awarded from the AHS department.
 Awarding of the credits will be based on review by the AHS Chair and Internship Supervisor.
 Additional questions related to HNGR and AHS can be directed to Peter Walters.

 Does HNGR count as the Study Abroad/Cultural Immersion Experience required for the major?

 Yes, the HNGR certificate fulfills this requirement.
 Additional questions related to HNGR and Anthropology can be directed to Brian Howell.

 How should CFM majors register in order to get CFM internship credit for the HNGR internship?

-The rational to justify the petition should be something along the lines of: "This petition is to allow HNGR 496 to be used to also meet the 0 credit CFM 496 internship requirement for graduation."
+The rational to justify the request should be something along the lines of: "Please allow HNGR 496 to be used to also meet the 0 credit CFM 496 internship requirement for graduation."

 CFM counts the HNGR in-field assignments as fulfilling the CFM internship requirements for journaling and integration paper.
 Additional questions related to HNGR and CFM can be directed to Dan Haase.